everydaycreative/browser-detect/README.md

 browser-detect (ALPHA+DRAFT)
 ==============

-__Browser-detect__  simply detects from the user-agent the sort of browser being used, checking whether if it is a mobile version and gathering other assorted device information that are useful.
+__Browser-detect__  simply detects from the user-agent the sort of browser being used, checking whether if it is a mobile version of a browser and gathering other assorted device information that are useful.
 It then reports what it detects by populating the HTML root element with classes and also by making avaliable the same information through an object accessible through browserdetect.

 ### How ###